Chillyfeely/MarioKiller/README.md

 # MarioKiller
  I wanted to learn how to make 2d Unity game and while I learn it I did this.
-It took about 10h to learn/build and I learned from scratch.
+It took about 10h to learn/build and I started from scratch.

 ## Coding in Flow